theatulgupta/Amazon-Clone/Readme.md

    npm install
    ```

-4. Set up your MongoDB Atlas account and obtain the connection URI.Replace the MONGODB_URI in the .env file with your URI.
+4. Set up your MongoDB Atlas account and obtain the connection URI.
+Replace the MONGODB_URI in the .env file with your URI.

 5. Start the Expo development server: